rvesse/stardog-docs/readme.md

 * Be aware of the @@VERSION@@ macros we use
 * Be aware that very long section titles break our (somewhat fragile) dynamic table of contents widget

-Look at the deployment notes for Stardog on the Github wiki to see how to push an update.
+If you're outside our org and are forking this repo to donate improvements to the Stardog docs,
+first: thanks!
+Second, be aware of the above and make sure to ask questions if you need help.